privacy1st-de/md-to-pdf/README.md

 ## The conversion process

 At first the Markdown is converted to HTML with `cmark-gfm`.
-Then `chromium` is used to print the HTML to pdf.
+Then the HTML file is modified so that large images fit on the PDF.
+Finally `wkhtmltopdf` converts HTML to pdf.

 ## Alternatives conversion methods